 Colorful, environmentally sound landscapes that provide wildlife habitat; slow and filter polluted runoff; and require less mowing, fertilizer and pesticides.

 Bottom-dwelling.
-Benthic organisms spend at least part of their lives in, on or near the bottom of streams, rivers, lakes or the Bay.
+Benthic organisms spend at least part of their lives in, on or near the bottom of aquatic environments.

 Bottom-dwelling invertebrates that can be seen with the unaided eye.
 Benthic macroinvertebrates are used by state and federal water resource agencies to assess stream health.

-Plants and animals that live at the bottom of the Bay, including worms, shellfish and bottom-feeding finfish.
+Plants and animals that live in or on the bottom of an aquatic environment, including worms, shellfish and bottom-feeding finfish.

 The most effective and practical ways to control pollutants and meet environmental quality goals.
 BMPs exist for forestry, agriculture, stormwater and many other sectors.

-The process through which chemical contaminants build up in the tissues of living animals.
+The uptake and storage of chemical contaminants by living animals and plants.
 This can occur through direct contact with contaminated water or sediment or through the ingestion of another organism that is contaminated.
-For instance, a small fish might eat contaminated algae, a bigger fish might eat several contaminated fish and a human might eat the bigger, now-contaminated fish.
+For example, a small fish might eat contaminated algae, a bigger fish might eat several contaminated fish and a human might eat a bigger, now-contaminated fish.
 Contaminants typically increase in concentration as they move up the food chain.